Last updated: 2020-01-10 16:43:36PDF

-Each file system provides a mount point, which can be a destination address (i.e. an IP address) for access on a private network or a basic network.
-Users mount the file system to the local machine by specifying the IP of the mount point.
+Each file system provides a mount point, which can be a target address (i.e., IP address) for access in a VPC or the basic network.
+You can mount the file system to your local system by specifying the IP address of the mount point.

-A permission group is a whitelist for access control provided by the file storage.
-Users can create permission groups and add rules for them to allow CVMs to access the file system with different permissions.
-Note that each file system must be bound to one permission group.
+A permission group is a whitelist for access control provided by CFS.
+You can create permission groups and add rules for them to allow CVM instances to access the file system with different permissions.

-CFS supports NFS 4.0/3.0 protocol, which is better applicable to Linux and Unix clients.
+CFS supports NFS v3.0/v4.0 protocol, which is better applicable to Linux and Unix clients.

 Server Message Block (SMB), developed by Microsoft, is an application-layer communication protocol used for sharing access to files, printers, serial ports, and other resources in a network.